rule

 Text 2

-Vidura said: 'For the sake of happiness everyone in this world engages in fruitive activities, but by those activities one never becomes happy or finds satisfaction, on the contrary, one rather becomes unhappy that way.
-Please, oh great one, kindly enlighten us on what would be the right course in which circumstances.
+Vidura said: 'Everyone in this world engages in fruitive activities, but because of those activities one never finds satisfaction or becomes happy, on the contrary, one rather becomes unhappy that way.
+Please, oh great one, kindly enlighten us on what would be the right course in this matter.

 Vidura said: 'For the sake of happiness everyone in this world engages in fruitive activities, but by those activities one never attains to happiness or another idea of contentment, on the contrary, one certainly finds misery that way.
 Please, o great one, kindly enlighten us on what would be the right course under which circumstances.
 (Vedabase)